 Nothing in this clause 11 shall prevent any party from seeking recourse to the High Court or any other court in England of competent jurisdiction at any time, nor from exercising any right to take alternative action in relation to any matter other than a Relevant Dispute: Expert Determination.

-dispute resolution
+DISPUTE RESOLUTION

-Where a claim or dispute arising out of or in connection with this Deed that is a Relevant Dispute is not settled by negotiation the parties will consider using alternative dispute resolution techniques prior to referral to an independent expert in accordance with clause 12.2
+Where a claim or dispute arising out of or in connection with this Deed that is a Relevant Dispute is not settled by negotiation the parties will consider using alternative dispute resolution techniques prior to referral to an independent expert in accordance with clause 12.2.

 In the event of any Relevant Dispute arising between the parties hereto which has been identified in writing on paper by one party to the others and has not been resolved within 28 days thereafter such Relevant Dispute may be referred to an independent expert (“the Expert”) provided that the parties to the Relevant Dispute agree to do so in writing.
 The Expert shall be agreed upon between the parties hereto or if not agreed within 21 days after expiry of the said 28 days then at the request and option of any of them to be nominated by or on behalf of the President for the time being of the Royal Town Planning Institute and the Expert shall act as an expert and not as an arbitrator and his costs shall be at his discretion (including those of his nomination) and payable according to his direction notwithstanding whether or not his decision on the Relevant Dispute is accepted by the paying party.